sdasgup3/x86-64-instruction-summary/nightlyruns/README.md

 ### Commands
 01.
 ```
+This does equiv matched between the models of strata and stoke handler.
+But we have already
+make sure to skip job.01 instruction from strata handler (#include "not_generalized_stratified_imms.inc").
+So uncomment that from  strata_handler to make this work.

 ~/x86-semantics/scripts/process_spec.pl --match_stoke_imm --file nightlyruns/job.01   --testid 01  |& tee nightlyruns/runlog.01
 ```

 02.
 ```
 cat nightlyruns/job.01 | parallel "cp concrete_instances/immediate-variants/{}/check_stoke.01.txt concrete_instances/immediate-variants/{}/check_stoke.02.txt"